anHALytics/anHALytics-documentation/Install-backend.md

 ### Annotating

-Once the working TEI collection is set, we can start to enrich the documents with our text mining components: extraction of named entities and computation of keyterms (aka free keyphrase extraction), key concepts (Wikipedia articles) and key categories (Wikipedia catgories) from the downloaded documents.
+Once the working TEI collection is set, we can start to enrich the documents with our text mining components: extraction of named entities and computation of keyterms (aka free keyphrase extraction), key concepts (Wikipedia articles), key categories (Wikipedia catgories) and extraction of physical measurements (quantities expressed as single values, intervals or list) from the downloaded documents.
 This is the purpose of the anhalytics-annotate sub-project:

     > cd anhalytics-annotate